ZFancy/ZFancy/README.md

 I am Jianing.

 - 🌱 My current research interests mainly lie in ```robust machine learning``` and ```the corresponding applications```.
-- 😄 Please feel free to contact me for any question or collaboration.
+- 😄 Please feel free to contact me for any question.

 <!--
 **ZFancy/ZFancy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.